-Curious what it’s like to actually have a period and about the overall menstrual cycle?
+What is it like to have a period?
+What really goes on during the menstrual cycle?
 Inquiring minds (of ALL genders) would like to know, seriously.

 At tabú, we live and breathe the expression, “knowledge is power.”
 So much goes on with our bodies that we don’t understand—whether for a lack of caring or a lack of comprehensive sex ed (and/or all of that societal shame and stigma).
 When we understand how our bodies work, we are empowered to make informed choices about them and can identify when something is off.